 Go Fourth on the River

-Weather conditions permitting, the fireworks spectacular will begin aboard “dueling barges” anchored at mid-river at 9:00 p.m.
-Each barge will be trying to out-do the other with a colorful, sonic-booming aerial display usually lasting 15-20 minutes.
-After that, it’s time to go out and party in the French Quarter and celebrate the anniversary of our nation’s birth.
+Weather conditions permitting, the fireworks spectacular typically begins aboard “dueling barges” anchored at mid-river at 9:00 p.m.
+The colorful, sonic-booming aerial display usually lasts 15-20 minutes, after which it’s time to go out and party in the French Quarter and celebrate.

-Rated a “Top 20 Event” by the Southeast Tourism Society and one of the “Top Five Must-See Fireworks Displays in the U.S.” by the American Pyrotechnics Association, last year’s celebration featured some unique innovations.
-These included nautical floating shells that, when launched, land on the water’s surface, creating a towering, glittering fountain of sparks and brilliant colors.
+Rated a “Top 20 Event” by the Southeast Tourism Society and one of the “Top Five Must-See Fireworks Displays in the U.S.” by the American Pyrotechnics Association, the fireworks show captivates the crowd with new surprises every year.

 The fireworks can be viewed from either side of the river.
 On the French Quarter side the best views are from Woldenberg Park between the Governor Nicholls Street Wharf and Spanish Plaza, adjacent to the Canal Street Ferry landing.
 Crescent Park, which runs along the Marigny/Bywater neighborhoods, also offers sweeping views of the river, especially at the overlook just off of the Piety Street footbridge.
 Those who wish to enjoy the colorful extravaganza against a backdrop of the city skyline can hop aboard the Canal Street Ferry and grab a great view from the levee in Algiers Point.
-From either vantage point it is a breathtaking panoply of patriotism!
 Bring your blankets, chairs, ice chests and more, then relax and enjoy.

-Those who wish to get the closest views of the display can make reservations to board one of the two still-operating riverboat paddle-wheelers, the Natchez and the Creole Queen.
+Those who wish to get the closest views of the display can make reservations to board one of the two still-operating riverboat paddle wheelers, the Natchezand the Creole Queen.
 Both vessels are offering cruises that evening, along with dinner and live entertainment.
-For a real New Orleans experience you’ll remember forever, this is the way to enjoy our nation’s 239th birthday!
+For a real New Orleans experience you’ll remember forever!

 For a simulcast of the fireworks, accompanied by patriotic music, bring your radios or other reception devices to the Riverfront and tune in to either WWL 870 AM, WWL-FM, WWL.com or Magic 101.9 FM.